MacJoom/joomla-releasetools/README.md

 # joomla-devtools
-Tools for Joomla Development abd Release Management on the command line
+Tools for Joomla Development and Release Management on the command line

 Work in progress!